mergagebeyehu/mergagebeyehu/README.md

 --- What I Do ---
 - Currently a College Student
-- Learning & experimenting with React, Jupyters Notebook, NodeJS
+- Learning & experimenting with React, Jupyter Notebook, NodeJS
 - Leader and volunteer in school clubs